2015 State Regulations List: Feeding & Baiting Deer

 This list contains excerpts from published state regulation guides on feeding and/or baiting deer.
 Often we include our interpretation of whether mineral supplements, such as Lucky Buck Mineral, are legal during the spring and summer growing seasons.
+Regulations may be changed or revoked by your state at any time.
 It is your responsibility to check with your state government for an up-to-date interpretation.
-This information was last collected and updated on 10-03-2014.
+This information was last collected and updated in its entirety on 10-03-2015.

 "Using edible or ingestible substances, other than water or salt based products produced for the livestock industry, to aid in the taking of big game is unlawful." (pg 106)

 Baiting is the direct or indirect placing, exposing, depositing, distributing or scattering of salt, grain or other feed that could serve to lure or attract wildlife to, on or over an area where hunters are attempting to take them.
 An area is considered baited for 10 days following complete removal of bait. (pg 21)

 - Hunters may bait deer on private land.

 - Baiting is not allowed on wildlife management areas.

 It is against the law to...bait to hunt bear, deer, elk, pronghorn or moose.
 Bait means to put, expose, distribute or scatter salt, minerals, grain, animal parts or other food as an attraction for big game. (pg 17)